kieranjwhite/fezier/README.md

 altered and their destination rectangle on your canvas / surface.
 The dirty rectangle coordinates are inclusive.

-If Fezier was initialised with a devicePixelRatio > 0, then the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returned by draw_brushMagFactor(&brush) and the source pixels (still specified by the dirty rectangle) must be scaled by the same value during compositing.
+If Fezier was initialised with a devicePixelRatio > 0 then, while the source pixels are specified by the dirty rectangle as before, the destination coords on your canvas / surface must be calculated by multiplying the the x,y coords in the dirty rectangle by the value returned by draw_brushMagFactor(&brush).
+Consequently if the draw_brushMagFactor function returns a number >1, then the copied regions must be scaled up by this value.

 The dirty recangle returned by the draw_canvasDirty function is reset at the start of every draw_strokeMoveTo function call.
 To allow for